 It is a fact that debriefing is becoming ever more common in healthcare settings as practitioners realise how important the process is for improving communication, learning from mistakes and training.
-And going hand-in-hand with debriefing comes video analysis.
+And going hand-in-hand with debriefing comes video observation and analysis.

 Analysis solutions such as Codimg can add real value to debriefings, providing real, 100% objective evidence to support opinions.
-On this blog, we’ve already spoken in length about how video analysis can be used to improve healthcare.
+On this blog, we’ve already spoken in length about how video observation and analysis can be used to improve healthcare.
 We’d also invite you to read how Codimg can help stamp down on medical error, how it can be used for OSCE assessment, how it has been used to great effect in the University Hospital of the Canary Islands and of course how it can improve the medical debriefing process.

 We feel that Codimg would be particularly useful in the TeamSTEPPS and PEARLS debriefing models in which video evidence could be put to particularly good use.
-However, video analysis is a useful tool to have in any healthcare setting.
+However, video observation and analysis is a useful tool to have in any healthcare setting.

 Until then, thanks for reading!

 ✔ Regular debriefings are extremely important for the smooth running of hospitals and healthcare centres.